12 Apr The Ultimate Guide to Diversifying your Photography Income

 It’s also important to remember that stock photography isn’t always glamourous.
 Sometimes the photographs that sell the best are downright banal.

 Do you want to see the image that I have made more money from than any other via stock photography?

 It was shot in 2007 on my Mum’s living room floor with two lights and a bit of white vinyl from the fabric shop as a backdrop.
 I shot it on a cheap Canon 350D (an entry level 8MP camera launched in 2005), with an equally cheap lens.

 And yet it still sells for me a couple of times a year.
 Sure, I won’t pay my rent from sales alone of little Ronnie the cat.
 But in the grand scheme of things all of this passive income adds up.
 (My second best selling image is a handful of white mushrooms, go figure).

-Stock photography, at its heart, is a numbers game.
+Stock photography (and passive photography income), at its heart, is a numbers game.
 Just like the lottery, you have to be in it to win it.
 The more images you have placed with stock photography libraries the more chance you have of selling them and this is the foundation of you should approach diversifying your photography income.

 If you want to know more about my stock photography workflow you can read my article on it here.
 In the article I detail my slow but steady approach to stock photography, and the tips and tricks I use in Adobe Lightroom to speed up the process.